a3h5m6e1d7-ops/Minecraft-Texture-Renamer/README.md

 Language: C++ (Native & Clean)
 API: Win32 (No bloat, pure speed)
 Weight: So light, your CPU won't even know it's there.
 Stop renaming files by hand.
 Stop the madness.
-Get the Renamer.
+Get the Renamer Unlike web-based tools that require uploading your files, this tool runs locally on your machine for maximum privacy, speed, and reliability.